deepskystacker/DSS/Installers/README.txt

 7. Refactor the code to decode the TIFF file we just read and also use OpenMP.
 Time to decode the image reduced by about 4-5 times.

+8. Refactor the code that writes TIFF files and use OpenMP to speed it up.
+Also write the output file in strips rather than scanlines.
+Substantial performance increase.

 Welcome to DeepSkyStacker 4.2.3

 ************** IF YOU INSTALLED 4.2.3 BETA 1 **************